 --all-symbols flag when generating the data file.
 However, the data file will be larger and will take longer to load.

-The contain and exclude regular expressions are evaluated against the full path of each symbol.
-Symbol names are appended onto the end of a path and prefixed with a
+The contain and exclude regular expressions are evaluated against each symbol's:

 The “Symbols must contain” filter is applied before the “Symbols must exclude” filter.